akr2002/adityakumar.xyz/content/home/about.md

 Having a firm grasp of these technologies allows me to efficiently manage virtual machines and servers, ensuring optimal performance and stability.
 I believe in the power of open source and its ability to foster collaboration and innovation.

 I am always eager to expand my knowledge and stay up-to-date with the latest developments in the field.
 Through my website, I aim to share my experiences, insights, and contributions to the world of computer science and open source.
+See my [resume](resume.pdf).

 Feel free to explore my projects, blog, and reach out to me for potential collaborations or discussions.
 Let's connect and build something amazing together!